 In the meantime you can still register your interest to be a Street Angel on the join us page – we hope you and your families remain safe throughout this period and hope to see you all very soon.

 Windsor Street Angels is a voluntary organisation operating in Windsor town centre since February 2012.
-We patrol the streets every Friday night helping anyone who may be vulnerable or need of our support and help.
+We patrol the streets every Friday and Saturday night helping anyone who may be vulnerable or need of our support and help and have helped over 30,000 people since our first shift.
 This support might be to provide water, flip flops, lollipops or blankets, soup for the homeless or just a listening ear.
-There are some occasions when volunteers will need to assist with basic first aid or in more extreme circumstances call an ambulance.
+There are some occasions when volunteers will need to assist with basic first aid or in more extreme circumstances call an ambulance or police.